On December 9, 2001, Peterson made his first call to 911 at 2:40 am:

 We can hear Peterson walking to the scene to look at the stairs.

 Peterson: No, damned, sixteen, twenty.
 I don’t know.
 Please!
 Get somebody here, right away.
 Please!

-After almost 15 seconds from the start of the phone call, the operator asked Peterson about the number of stairs, he wasn’t able to answer the question because he wasn’t close to the scene.
-In the first 15 seconds of the phone call Peterson wasn’t approaching his wife, he was close to her just around 25 seconds after the beginning of the call, he went there just to look at the number of the stairs and because asked.
+After around 15 seconds from the start of the phone call, the operator asked Peterson about the number of stairs, he was unable to answer the question because he wasn’t close to the scene.
+In the first 15 seconds of the phone call Peterson wasn’t approaching his wife, he was close to her just around 25 seconds after he Dailed 911, he went there just to look at the number of the stairs and because asked.

 I guess Peterson found the cordless phone in the kitchen, just behind the corner, very close to the service stairs where Kathleen’ body was, so:

-2- And, how he could give informations about his wife conditions if he wasn’t close to her?
+2- And, how he could give information about his wife condition if he wasn’t close to her?

 911: Okay somebody’s dispatching the ambulance while I’m asking you questions.

 Peterson: It’s, ohuuh… It’s Forest Hills!
 Okay?
 Please!
 Please!

 911: Okay, sir?
 Somebody else is dispatching the ambulance.
 Is she awake now?